umami-hep/umami/docs/Dips-instructions.md

 plotting_epoch_performance.py -c ${EXAMPLES}/Dips-PFlow-Training-config.yaml --dips
 ```

 which will write out plots for the light- and c-rejection, accuracy and loss per epoch to `umami/umami/MODELNAME/plots/`.
 The `--dips` option defines that the dips tagger is used.
-In this form, the performance measurments, like light- and c-rejection, will be recalculated using the working point, the `fc` value and the number of validation jets defined in the [Dips-PFlow-Training-config.yaml](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/Dips-PFlow-Training-config.yaml).
-If you don't want to recalculate it, you can give the path to the exisiting dict with the option `--dict`.
+In this form, the performance measurements, like light- and c-rejection, will be recalculated using the working point, the `fc` value and the number of validation jets defined in the [Dips-PFlow-Training-config.yaml](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/Dips-PFlow-Training-config.yaml).
+If you don't want to recalculate it, you can give the path to the existing dict with the option `--dict`.
 For example:

 ```bash
 plotting_epoch_performance.py -c ${EXAMPLES}/Dips-PFlow-Training-config.yaml --dips --dict dips_Loose_lr_0.001_bs_15000_epoch_200_nTrainJets_Full/validation_WP0p77_fc0p018_300000jets_Dict.json